Surfing Slang: An A-Z of Surf Terms

 A surfboard that turns easily - better for smaller waves

-Derived from the american Mac truck this means a big wave
+Derived from the American Mack truck, this means a big wave.

 A term used to describe a bodyboard by those who are not fans

 The opposite of clean of course!
 Referring to waves this is when the wind blows onshore and spoils the form of the wave giving it a ragged appearance.
 Not so good for surfing on

 The ideal wind direction.
 This blows into the face of the wave, smoothing it and holding it up so it breaks later and with more power

 Off the lip

 A surfing manouvre where the surfer turns the board up to the top of the wave and pivots on the breaking part (the lip).
 The steeper the angle up the wave the better